 2016 — G Jack LaFontaine (#75 to Carolina Hurricanes)

-Mississauga-born goaltender Jack LaFontaine became the Jets’ first ever NHL Draft pick in 2016.
+Goaltender Jack LaFontaine became the Jets’ first ever NHL Draft pick in 2016.
 Taken midway through the 3rd round, LaFontaine was the first NAHL player drafted that day, and also became the highest-selected NAHL player since 2012.
 LaFontaine joined the University of Michigan as a true freshman the following season.
-He is currently playing for the Minnesota Golden Gophers.
+He is currently playing for the Minnesota Golden Gophers, where he finished the 2019-20 season with a .919 save percentage in 25 games.

 2018 — F Jakov Novak (#188 to Ottawa Senators)